Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 A delicious end to our Chicago Chinatown food tour

-One of our favorite stop was at Saint Anna’s Bakery.
-A family-owned bakery that opened in 1993, it is the oldest shop in the new Chinatown mall.
+One of our favorite stops was Saint Anna’s Bakery, a family-owned bakery that opened in 1993.

-The Chinese pastries at Sant Anna’s bakery all have a European influence.
+The Chinese pastries at the bakery all have a European influence.
 When the French, British, and Portuguese left China at different periods, they also left behind their cooking styles.

-Saint Anna’s bakery makes one particular dessert influenced by the Portuguese called an Egg Custard Tart.
+We tried a particular dessert influenced by the Portuguese called an egg custard tart.

 It reminded us of Pasteis de Nata our beloved Portuguese dessert, though the texture and taste were not quite the same.

-The milk tea with a unique Chinese twist was not too sweet, and a great complement to the tart.
-This was a delicious end to a fascinating Chicago Chinatown food tour.
+The milk tea with a unique Chinese twist was not too sweet and a great complement to the tart.

 Chinatown Chicago Cultural Highlights